PStathopoulos/Courses4Free-JavaEEBackend/README.md

 - Media Types that is fully supported by this RESTful API are:
 JSON, XML and MULTIPART FORM DATA (for the uploaded files)

-- Maven Build Tool is used for the building operation of the whole project
+- Maven Build Tool is used for the building operation (for dependencies-libraries) of the whole project

 - JUnit is used for testing purposes